biyunwu/react-google-map-project/README.md

 ## Intriduction

-  This is the final project of my Udacity Front-end Nanodegree program which is offered by Google Scholarship.
+  This is the final project of my Udacity Front-end Nanodegree program which is funded by Google Scholarship.

   The project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app) and powered by Google Maps and Foursquare APIs.